web-tiki/responsive-grid-of-hexagons/README.md

-# Responsive grid of hexagons demo
+# Responsive grid of hexagons demo branch
-This is the demo branch for the [responsive grid of hexagon](https://github.com/web-tiki/responsive-grid-of-hexagons) repositery.
+This is the demo branch for the [ HTML & CSS responsive grid of hexagon](https://github.com/web-tiki/responsive-grid-of-hexagons) repositery.
 Link to the demo : http://web-tiki.github.io/responsive-grid-of-hexagons/